ant811/node-with-react-fullstack/README.md

     - We will go with this option
   - Push to CI (continuous integration), third party server
     - Run tests, then build, commit, deploy!
-    - Outside scope of course, recommend circle.ci to start
+    - Outside scope of this course, recommend circle.ci to start
-    - Most common in real world
+    - Most common in the real world env
 - [Heroku Node.js support](https://devcenter.heroku.com/articles/nodejs-support) - Heroku will build assets, then proceed to deploy everything
 - REMINDER:
-  - To check for heroku errors, enter terminal command `heroku logs`
+  - To check for Heroku errors, enter terminal command `heroku logs`
-  - To open app on heroku, enter terminal command `heroku open`
+  - To open the app on Heroku, enter terminal command `heroku open`
+- Only once a user is inside an HTML document, with js docs loaded up, do any react-router rules take effect